Tonight On 'Southern Charm' The Game Changes As Patricia Puts The Gold Digger Label On Thomas' Girlfriend

 As things are getting set up for the party, back in Charleston, Danni and Kathryn are getting ready and Kathryn is understandably anxious.
 Shep, Craig, and Austen are the first to arrive and Thomas greets them kitted up in his polo gear.
 Chelsea and Naomie arrive, and Shep tells Chelsea he will be taking Kathryn to Patricia’s Winter Ball, as she has finally broken through, and Mrs. Altschul is thawing, which is the changing of the game.

-Shep makes the mistake of going out on the patio to watch the match, and Ravenel’s girlfriend makes her move.
+Shep makes the mistake of going out on the patio to watch the match, and Jacobs makes her move.

 “Thomas and I have to pump the break a little bit.
 Lately, I have not been happy.
 I feel alone and isolated.”

-Shep is looking around for help, but nobody is coming to his rescue as Ravenel’s plus one keeps talking.
+Shep is looking around for help, but nobody is coming to his rescue as Ashley keeps talking.
 Shep raises his hand to stop the talking.

 “Well…”